 - Research suggests tocotrienol might have some additional benefits, although more studies are needed:

 - May help lower cholesterolCholesterol is a waxy, fat-like substance found in your body and in the foods you eat.
 It’s an essential building block for healthy cells, but too much of a bad kind can be a problem.
-Imagine cholesterol as building blocks;… Read More levels
+Imagine cholesterol as building blocks; they’re necessary for cell structure, but using the wrong type… Read More levels

 - May have anti-cancer properties (still under investigation)